scribe-security/docs/docs/integrating-scribe/ci-integrations/README.md

 ### Generating SLSA provenance

 At this time Scribe's tool can be used to collect SLSA provenance only from a GitHub pipeline.
 To collect this provenance you'll need to connect the Scribe GitHub app to your GitHub organizational account and add the appropriate code snippet to your GitHub repositories' pipeline.
-You can find more details on the [Github](../ci-integrations/github "GitHub") integration quick-start page.
+You can find more details on the **[GitHub](../ci-integrations/github "GitHub")** integration quick-start page.

 ### Where to place Scribe's Code in your pipeline
 For the SBOM generation, these are the three points for adding the code snippet: